ArtoLuk/reittiopas_graphql_query/README.md

 ﻿# reittiopas_graphql_query

-Just type robot Reittiopas.robot on your console where this repo is installed Api_key is available from here https://digitransit.fi/
+Just type robot Reittiopas.robot on your console where this repo is installed.

+Api_key is available from here https://digitransit.fi/